 2. Review the Fair Chance Initiative for Hiring Ordinance Guideline for Employers

-Employers should review this flow-chart, review the Ordinance, and if they will be conducting background checks implementing processes to ensure they are complying with the Ordinance.
+Employers should review the Ordinance, and if they will be conducting background checks make sure to implementing processes to meet the requirements of the Ordinance.

 3. Post the notice to applicants and employees and ensure documents are retained for three years.